DrThomasAger/smile/README.md

 * **Future-Proof** 🚀 *Allows your org to retain key intelligence, even after your prompt engineer leaves.* - Never lose organizational intelligence again.

 * **Explainable** 📝 *Clearly map prompt text changes to consistent outputs.* - You can now explain your prompt.
 With increasing scrutiny on AI systems, you may need to justify a bias AI decision in an EU court of law.

-Don't lose your business because you weren't legally prepared.
+Don't lose business because you weren't prepared - learn to ***(: Smile*** now 👇